mphowardlab/azplugins/SourceConventions.md

 ## Optimize for the latest hardware

 Optimize your code to run on the latest hardware.
-Do not maintain workarounds for hardware older than compute capability 3.0.
-(This typically means do not include a "Fermi workaround" for emulating large 1D grids.)
+Do not maintain workarounds for hardware older than compute capability 3.5.
+(This typically means do not include a "Fermi workaround" for emulating large 1D grids, and do not waste effort with textures.)

 ## Use intrinsics for global memory reads

-Take advantage of `__ldg` intrinsic on compute capability 3.5 or newer, and use texture fetches on compute capability 3.0.
-This is facilitated automatically by hoomd wrapper functions, which should be used.
+Take advantage of `__ldg` intrinsic for compute capability 3.5 or newer.

 ## Cache small parameters into shared memory

 For per-type or per-pair coefficients, cache these values into shared memory at kernel launch time.

+## Use libraries where available

+Take advantage of efficient routines that already exist in CUB, Thrust, or internal to HOOMD (e.g., WarpTools).

 # Python guidelines